1-Day Beppu Walking Tour of Kannawa Guide (2026)

 Planning your trip is easy with this simple overview.
 Kannawa is quite compact but very dense with sights.
 You can see the main highlights in just one day.
 This schedule helps you maximize your time in the steam.

 Most visitors start their journey near the main bus terminal.
 From there you can walk to several famous boiling ponds.
-Many Beppu activities are located within a short walking distance.
+Many Beppu Activities are located within a short walking distance.
 You will find signs in English to guide your path.

 Be sure to bring a small towel for the footbaths.
 You will find these relaxing spots throughout the entire district.
 They are often free or very cheap to use.
 This is a great way to rest your tired legs.